m1sha/smallgame-docs/content/docs/group.md

 const bricks = new Group<Brick>()

 balls.collideGroup(bricks, (ball, brick) => {
-  // a ball collides a brick
+  // a ball is colliding a brick
 })

 ```